How we teach Reading

 A useful video to watch on how to read with your child at home can be viewed by clicking the link below.

-All classes in school have reading areas where chidlren can go to access books linked to their phonics learning, English unit of work or cross curricular topics.
+All classes in school have reading areas where children can go to enjoy reading a book, magazine or newspaper.

-Here are some pictures of the enticing reading area in EYFS/KS1
+Here are some pictures of the reading and reflection areas in EYFS/KS1

 Year 5 & 6 reading challenge